Property Taxes in Illinois: Rates, Exemptions, and How They Work (2026)

 Frequently Asked Questions

 Illinois has the second-highest effective property tax rate in the nation at approximately 2.07%.
 Property is assessed at 33.33% of market value (10% in Cook County for residential).
-The state equalization factor adjusts local assessments to ensure they meet the legal standard.
+The state equalization factor adjusts local assessments to ensure taxes are distributed fairly.

 EAV = Equalized Assessed Value (assessed value times the equalization factor).